renderedtext/ruby-101/README.md

   * If you enter `ri Class` it will show you all class methods as well
 * Ruby programs should have `#!/usr/bin/env ruby` as a first line in every Ruby file that is part of the program
+* Since version 2, Ruby uses the Unicode (UTF-8) encoding when working with files; you can specify `#encoding: utf-8` as a second line if you intend to write programs for Ruby versions less than 1.9 (not recommended), otherwise it is unnecessary
 * The name of a Ruby program has the ending/extension `.rb`
 * Make sure the files are executable, `chmod +x my_program.rb` will do, so you can execute your program by typing `./my_program.rb`